 Application in SEO

 SEO is a vital process for many online businesses, just like social media marketing.
 Doing keyword research, rank tracking, technical optimization, and competitor analysis are the pillars of any successful SEO strategy.
+A great tool for this is keyword.com they have accurate keyword rank tracking and competitor insights to outsmart even the smartest SEOs.
+Here is a keyword.com review for more information.
 To identify what has to be optimized and improved SEO agencies have to do site audits.

 Site audits are also commonly performed on competitors’ websites to discover what they are doing to be ranked first.
 A site audit is just a fancy name for the usual suspects – web scraping and crawling.
 Doing it consistently will result in an IP block.
 How come?
 A website has many pages, and to go through all of them, the software has to send hundreds of requests to a server.